-Re-establishment agreements provide an opportunity for the College Panhellenic (or host institution if a College Panhellenic does not exist) and member organization to come to a mutual understanding on a potential chapter return and to ensure that the relationship between the College Panhellenic and NPC member organization is not severed with the closure of the collegiate chapter.
+Re-establishment agreements provide an opportunity for the College Panhellenic (or host institution) and member organization to come to a mutual understanding on a potential chapter return and to ensure that the relationship between the College Panhellenic and NPC member organization is not severed with the closure of the collegiate chapter.
 Re-establishment agreements benefit all parties by setting expectations and keeping lines of communication open.